alecramsay/T/docs/commands.md

 # Commands

-T commands are like functions: they have a name, they take arguments in parentheses, and they work on the tables on the stack.
+T commands are like functions: they have a name, and they take arguments in parentheses.
 Command names ("verbs") can be in lower or upper case.
 Whitespace is ignored.
+Commands work on the tables on a stack.

 Commands fall into several categories: